seejohnrun/seejohnrun.github.io/_posts/2010-09-24-minimum-viable-product.markdown

 ### How should a MVP affect pricing?

-If you re making an MVP the right way - the pricing should be the same exact model that you d imagine the full product to have.
+If you're making an MVP the right way - the pricing should be the same exact model that you d imagine the full product to have.
 For the time up until your first additional feature, the MVP __is__ the product.
 People need to get away from the concept that the MVP is some quick, dirty hack to prove to